 Launching a new business takes hard work and determination, but the struggle doesn’t end there.
-Growing and developing your small business can be just as tough if you don’t have the funding to support it.
+Growing and developing your small business can be just as tough if you don’t have the capital to support it.
 Currently, there are 28 million small businesses in America, many of which are taking routes to find additional funding for their companies.

-Below are 4 ways to gain capital to support the growth of your small business.
+Below are 4 ways to gain capital to support the growth of your small business:

 Self-financing is a good route to take if you can afford it.
 Some of your options include withdrawing money from personal savings and retirement accounts, or borrowing against your home equity.
 Another option is selling personal assets like real estate, stocks, bonds or valuable possessions.